monktastic/no-more-contempt/scratch/scratch.md

 Everyone knows by now (I hope) that indiscriminately bombing your enemies is bad, not just for them, but for you: it creates more enemies (who are more justified).
 Contempt is like carpet-bombing the person's mind: you're not isolating the problem, which is their self-deception.

+- The more profound their evil, the more easily it spreads to us / captures us.